You're Spoiling Her!

 This book explores every child's basic and universal needs and goes through many issues, including breastfeeding, infant and baby sleep, need for touch and proximity, as well as the most effective ways of communicating with your baby.

-The author's aim is to set parents, nurturing and raising their kids according to unconditional love and affection as the major element of their mutual relationship, definitively "free"; she also draws to rich bibliographical resources revealing recent neuroscience findings and research on the physiology of pregnancy, childbirth and breastfeeding, and showing, in a clear, simple way, how parents' response to their kids' basic emotional needs is not at all spoiling them.
+The author's aim is to set parents, nurturing and raising their kids according to unconditional love and affection as the major element of their mutual relationship, definitively "free"; she also draws to rich bibliographical resources revealing recent neuroscientific discoveries and research on the physiology of pregnancy, childbirth and breastfeeding, and showing, in a clear, simple way, how parents' response to their kids' basic emotional needs is not at all spoiling them.
 Quite the reverse, it is an indefeasable legacy which may be physically and emotionally beneficial to your kids later in their lives.

 Alessandra Bortolotti is a perinatal psychologist specialising in neo-natal care and physiology of pregnancy, childbirth and breastfeeding.
 She writes for parenting magazines, web sites as well as scientific issues, and also for her own web site - www.psicologiaperinatale.it.
 She is also holding after birth meetings in Florence area, where she lives with her husband and their two little girls